f4grx/sys11/monitor/RRSF.md

 Directory creation
 ------------------
-* Allocate a named page with type 02h and no "next" pointer, having the current directory as parent
+1) Allocate a named page with type 02h and no "next" pointer, having the current directory as parent
-* Populate dir rights, owner and name
+2) Populate dir rights, owner and name
-* Create a new child entry in the current dir
+3) Create a new child entry in the current dir
 TODO analyze partial execution and recovery options

 File creation
 -------------
-* Allocate a page with type 01h and no "next" pointer, having the current directory as parent
+1) Allocate a page with type 01h and no "next" pointer, having the current directory as parent
-* Populate file rights,owner and name
+2) Populate file rights,owner and name
-* Create a new child entry in the current dir
+3) Create a new child entry in the current dir
 TODO analyze partial execution and recovery options

 Child creation in current dir
 -----------------------------
 This is used to add a file or dir to the current directory
-* Find a FFFFh entry in the current dir (that may be between two existing entries, or at the end of the list of entries).
+1) Find a FFFFh entry in the current dir (that may be between two existing entries, or at the end of the list of entries).
 The directory may span on multiple pages, child entries do not have to be stored by name.
-* If no entry is found,
+2) If no entry is found,
-  * Create a new directory page.
-If page not erased, do a full erase (required).
+   1) Create a new directory page.
+If page not erased, do a full page erase.
-  * Link this page as next page of the current directory
+   2) Link this page as next page of the current directory
-  * This page will obviously have entries, so retry the first step
+   3) This page will obviously have entries, so retry the first step
-* Set the entry to the index of the first page of the child TODO analyze partial execution and recovery options
+3) Set the entry to the index of the first page of the child TODO analyze partial execution and recovery options

 Directory deletion
 ------------------
 Only empty directories can be deleted.
 This means only one page has to be freed.
 The current directory has to be the parent directory of the entry being deleted.
-* If directory to delete is not empty, fail.
+1) If directory to delete is not empty, fail.
-* Add the directory page to the garbage list
+2) Add the directory page to the garbage list.
 If power is cut here the next mount operation will find the deleted dir and clean it up.
-* Set the entry to this directory to FFFFh
+3) Set the entry to this directory to FFFFh
 If cleanup is not done bc of power cut, it will be reattempted at next mount
-* Cleanup the directory
+4) Cleanup the directory
 TODO finalize analyze partial execution and recovery options

 File deletion
 -------------
-* Add the first page of the file to the garbage list If power is cut here the next mount operation will find the deleted dir and clean it up>
+1) Add the first page of the file to the garbage list If power is cut here the next mount operation will find the deleted dir and clean it up>
-* Set the directory entry to this file to FFFFh
+2) Set the directory entry to this file to FFFFh
 If cleanup is not done bc of power cut, it will be reattempted at next mount>
-* Cleanup the directory
+3) Cleanup the directory
 TODO finalize analyze partial execution and recovery options

 Directory cleanup
 -----------------
 This process has to happen after a directory or file is deleted.
-* While there are holes in the list (FFFFh entries), swap this entry and the last entry of the directory.
+1) While there are holes in the list (FFFFh entries), swap this entry and the last entry of the directory.
 This ensures that the list has no holes.
-* If this process results in removing the last entry of the last directory page, then add the last page of the directory to the garbage list and fix the next pointer of the previous page.
+2) If this process results in removing the last entry of the last directory page, then add the last page of the directory to the garbage list and fix the next pointer of the previous page.
 TODO analyze partial execution and recovery options

 File data writing